New Zealand crush Sri Lanka by 113 runs in 2nd ODI to win series

 Cricket

-Sri Lanka spinner Maheesh Theekshana took a hat-trick as the home side posted 255-9 off 37 overs
+New Zealand win the rain-reduced second ODI against Sri Lanka in Hamilton by 113 runs.

-HAMILTON (AFP) – New Zealand ripped through Sri Lanka's top-order on Wednesday to win the rain-reduced second One-day International in Hamilton by 113 runs and clinch the series.
+HAMILTON (New Zealand) (AFP) – New Zealand ripped through Sri Lanka's top order Wednesday to win the rain-reduced second one-day international in Hamilton by 113 runs and clinch the series.

 It followed New Zealand's comfortable nine-wicket win in Wellington to go 2-0 up in the series, with the third match to be played in Auckland on Saturday.